hmanzur/repo-bundler-py/README.md

 This GitHub Actions workflow automates the process of cloning a repository, running tests, and bundling the project into an artifact with versioning.
 It is designed to be reused or dispatched for CI/CD flows.

+> ℹ️ Note:
+A fork of the original repository was created because it was outdated and the provided example no longer worked.
+The workflow now uses [hmanzur/ci-cd-tutorial-sample-app](https://github.com/hmanzur/ci-cd-tutorial-sample-app) as the reference repository.

 ## Usage Example

 You can trigger the workflow manually here: [Workflow](actions/workflows/dispatch.yml)